istio/istio.io/content/en/news/releases/1.12.x/announcing-1.12/_index.md

 ## WebAssembly API

-[WebAssembly](/docs/concepts/wasm/) has been an important project, in development for [over 3 years](/blog/2020/wasm-announce/), to bring advanced extensibility to Istio, by allowing users to dynamically load custom-built extensions at runtime.
+[WebAssembly](/docs/concepts/extensibility/trafficextension/) has been an important project, in development [since 2020](/blog/2020/wasm-announce/), to bring advanced extensibility to Istio, by allowing users to dynamically load custom-built extensions at runtime.
 However, until now, configuring WebAssembly plugins has been experimental and hard to use.

 In Istio 1.12, we have improved this experience by adding a first-class API to configure WebAssembly plugins: [WasmPlugin](/docs/reference/config/proxy_extensions/wasm-plugin/).